zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-drill-thru/essbase-drill-thru.md

 1. Click **Datasources** on the Sources tab on application inspector.
 Click **Create Datasource**.

-2. In the General tab of the Create Datasource wizard, select the connection from the drop down created in the previous step.
+2. In the General tab of the Create Datasource wizard, select the connection from the drop-down list created in the previous step.

   Enter Name: "SalesTable".
 In the Query field, enter the database query string below and click **Next**.